romland/xorzee/README.md

+- latency with jmuxer is pretty high -- it _must_ be possible to lower it It seems to be lower in Chrome. try firefox setting: media.wmf.low-latency.enabled

 # Better Motion (or MintyMint) (looking for a better name)
 A low-latency, high quality streamer and motion detector.
 The goal is that it must run on (the) one core of a Raspberry Pi Zero[1].